The first time Experian has had to produce such a large multi-step form with over 80 questions.

 - Large, easily accessible radio buttons

-- Reduce the amount of dropdowns used throughout the journey, only using when absolutely necessary.
+- Reduce the amount of dropdowns used throughout the journey, only using if absolutely necessary.

 - Contextual validation based on customers previous answers, filtering out options to prevent errors.